ALERT

 Location and hours of operation

-The Flow Cytometry Facility within the School of Biochemistry and Immunology was set up in 2005 and is now located in the Trinity Biomedical Sciences Institute
+The Flow Cytometry Facility is in Lab 3.16 within the School of Biochemistry and Immunology, Trinity Biomedical Sciences Institute.

 Hours Location